aws-samples/Implementing-custom-domain-names-for-Amazon-API-Gateway-private-endpoints/README.md

 - A security group which will be attached to your interface endpoints
 - Private links endpoints for following services
   - Interface endpoint for API Gateway
-    - DNS name enabled
   - Interface endpoint for ECR API
-    - DNS name enabled
   - Interface endpoint for ECR Registry
-    - DNS name enabled
   - Interface endpoint for Logs
-    - DNS name enabled
-  - Gateway endpoint for S3
+  - Interface endpoint for S3

 #### Rest of the Components